 * Results will vary over Google

 1. Directories supposedly benefit both customer and vendor by creating a clearinghouse.
-Customers may either search for services or post an inquiry that gets routed to a participating vendor.
+Customers may search for services or post an inquiry that gets routed to a participating vendor.

 2. Most directories are free to use.
-Some directories such as Angie’s List have an optional membership subscription that provides customers more features and tools.
+Some directories such as Angie’s List have an optional membership subscription that provides customers with more features and tools.

-1. Most directories allow a business to join for free; however vendors must pay to access more sales tools or have a ‘featured listing’.
+1. Most directories allow a business to join for free; however, vendors must pay to access more sales tools or have a ‘featured listing.’

 2. Some directories charge the vendor a ‘fee’ for each inquiry they receive from a customer. – But at least the vendor gets to communicate directly with the customer.